mip1983/AspireAppWithTests/README.md

  5. Broken

 This is slightly different behaviour to what I'm getting in my own project.
-I'm not sure what the difference is, but I get similar behaivour except on step three where VS launches the debug browser, it doesn't resolve to a url successfully and I see an about:blank page and eventually hit an error with the debugger failing to attach.
+I'm not sure what the difference is, but I get similar behaivour except on step three where VS launches the debug browser, it doesn't resolve to a url successfully and I see an about:blank page and eventually hit an error with the debugger failing to attach (while the playwright browser is running fine).

 I'm not sure why mine is a bit different, but the net result is the same, it shouldn't be launching this debug browser as it prevents executing Playwright tests.